Key Takeaways

 How do offshore reefer containers help in cheese shipping?

-The best way to ship cheese is via reefer containers.
+The best way to ship cheese — especially over long distances or via sea freight — is with reefer containers.
 These specialised containers are built to maintain optimal storage temperatures, for perishables like fruits, meats and vegetables, especially those not pre-cooled to the optimal carrying temperature.

 In practice, reefer containers work exactly like refrigerators, and prevent cheese products from ripening too quickly whilst ensuring a longer shelf-life by circulating cool air to avoid spoilage.